darthtrevino/tslint-react/README.md

 * `jsx-no-object-literal-props`
   * Creating new object instances inside the `render` call stack works against _pure component rendering_.
 When doing an shallow equality check between two lambdas, React will always consider them unequal values and force the component to re-render more often than necessary.
   * Rule options: _none_
+* `react-pure-components-have-simple-attributes`
+  * Components adhering to _pure component rendering_ semantics can be susceptible to excessive rerenderings if their props are complex types.
+Complex types will be checked by identity, and if these are created dynamically or change at all, they wil result in unnecessary renders.
+* `react-component-classes-should-implement-scu`
+  * Components extending React.Component re-render on prop changes by default.
+This may not be desirable.
+To minimize re-renders, these components should either implement `shouldComponentUpdate()` or extend `React.PureComponent` instead of `React.Component`

 ### Development